nkurinsky/NEXUS_RF/Documentation/Readme/NexusKidReadme.md

 ```
 First it will try to locate, then fit, a single resonance in each file (corresponding to a single power).
 A diagnositic plot will appear for each power that shows the identified resonance.
 Click to exit each of these plot windows as they appear.
 Once all the data files have been fit and parameters extracted, the script will display a plot of Peak Frequency vs Power and Resonator Q vs Power.

+## Performing a VNA Measurement with the USRP

+Start a server session for the USRP using the above instructions.